 2. Isolated premature thelarche

 Premature thelarche is the condition where a girl shows breast development before the age of eight years (4).
-Infants and toddlers usually experience isolated premature thelarche, which is breast enlargement without precocious puberty (early puberty) (5).
+Breast enlargement can occur even without early puberty, giving the appearance of breast development in infants and toddlers (5).

 Isolated premature thelarche usually occurs due to maternal hormones.
 Some rare causes include ovarian cysts and precocious puberty.